cgangwar11/dl-blog/content/docs/whypython.md

 python. :)

 ## How to write code in C/C++ and use it in python?
-There are many ways to do this.
-The most common way is to use the python's `ctypes` library.
-But, this is not the best way to do this.
-The best way to do this is to use the `pybind11` library.
-This library is very easy to use and provides a very good interface to write C++ code and use it in python.

-pybind11 is also used in popular libraries like `pytorch` and `pandas`.
+One of the most popular library for this is `pybind11`.
+Pybind11 is a lightweight header only library which makes it easy to expose c++ code to python. pybind11 is also used in popular libraries like `pytorch` and `pandas`.

 ## How to use pybind11?
-Lets start with torch extensions library.
-This library is used to write custom layers and functions in pytorch.
-This library is written in C++ and uses pybind11 to use it in python.
+We will use torch extension library to use c++ code in python.
+The torch extension library is a part of pytorch and it makes it easy to use c++ code in python.
+Internally it uses pybind11 to expose c++ code to python.
+We will use this library to make it simpler to get started as we don't have to write a setup.py file and makefile to compile the c++ code into shared library.
+All of this process is abstracted away by the torch extension library.

 ### Lets import the required libraries